 When designer Martin Margiela left the house, John Galliano took over.
 The new head preserved the brand’s fundamental aspects but made some changes, such as removing Martin’s name from the title and thinning the word “Paris” to emphasize the brand name.

 The emblem’s font is designed in a strict and refined style.
-The letters have clear and elegant forms, highlighting the brand’s high level and sophistication.
+The letters have clear and elegant forms, highlighting the brand’s high level of sophistication.
 The thinning of the word “Paris” emphasizes the brand name, making it stand out against the other elements.

 The logo is rendered in black, symbolizing luxury and versatility.
 The black color also underscores the brand’s classic and timeless style.